On this page

 On the Course Content page, you can access the visibility setting for each item and folder in your content list.
-In the visibility menu, select Show/hide on date to access the item's panel.
+In the visibility menu, select Conditional availability to access the item's panel.

 With your keyboard, tab to the visibility list and press Enter to open the menu.
 Use Alt/Option + the up and down arrows to select an option.

-You can show, hide, or use dates to release content to students.
+You can show, hide, or use rules to release content to students.

 You can release an item or folder on an exact date, until a certain date, or during a defined period of time.